idleCyrex/raspberry-pi-weather-station/README.md

 The data is served through a Flask web application and displayed on a dynamic, auto-updating frontend.

-This project was developed as a final-year school assignment to demonstrate IoT and web integration on embedded systems.

 ## Features

 -🌫️ Real-time CO₂ and TVOC readings